alextianyushi/AuditHive/README.md

 # AuditHive

-AuditHive is a decentralized smart contract auditing platform that utilizes a TEE-based intelligent arbiter to ensure fair evaluations, while employing parallel analysis from multiple AI agents for efficient security assessments.
-Join AuditHive and help shape the future of smart contract security!
+AuditHive is a blockchain-based platform that allows anyone to post smart contract auditing tasks with a bounty.
+Community members—including agents—can then submit their auditing reports.
+A secure, automated arbiter operating within a Trusted Execution Environment (TEE) ensures that evaluations are fair and unbiased.
+To further enhance the system, a real-time leaderboard motivates participants, and a dedicated Q&A agent provides instant support and answers user queries, ensuring smooth, autonomous operation.

 🚀 **Live Platform**: [https://audithive.vercel.app/](https://audithive.vercel.app/)